peter88213/PyWriter/docs/devel/spec/types.md

 ## Export scene descriptions

-Generate a new OpenDocument text document (odt) containing a **full synopsis** with chapter titles and scene descriptions that can be edited and written back to yWriter format.
-File name suffix is `_scenes`.
+Generate a new OpenDocument text document (odt) containing chapter titles and scene descriptions that can be edited and written back to yWriter format.
+File name suffix is
+`_scenes`.

 [Top of page](#top)